 If you don’t tell them this is the case, you could be seen to be committing fraud in order to get cheaper cover.

 If you get a conviction while the policy is in force, you don't have to tell your insurer until your home insurance is up for renewal, unless it says otherwise in the terms and conditions.

 But it's worth letting them know straight away so that your details are up-to-date when your renewal is sent out.

 Should you need more information on how to cancel or change your policy then contact your current provider.

 You don’t normally have to tell insurers about convictions which are spent.

-A conviction can be considered spent if the original sentence imposed was less that two-and-a-half years, and if any rehabilitation period has passed.
+A conviction can be considered spent if the original sentence imposed was less than two and a half years, and if any rehabilitation period has passed.

 If you are unsure and need to check whether a conviction has been spent or not, have a look at the UNLOCK website.
 It will help you work this out based on the Rehabilitation of Offenders Act.

 What if you fail to reveal a conviction?

 If you don’t reveal material facts such as a conviction when you sign up for insurance, your provider could be within its rights to cancel your policy or turn down any claims you make.